 Smallville: At some point on the show, everybody crushes after everybody.
 But almost never in pairs.
 Since half of the early crushes involve LanaLang and a one-episode-appearance meteor freak, Clark longing for Lana, and Chloe lusting after Clark to the point where she gets enraged and joins forces with Lionel upon seeing Clark and Lana kiss, the effectiveness of the UST depends very much on viewers liking that character (Though the Lana-stalker plots eventually fell away, Clana broke up and was buried, and Chloe eventually did mature out of her teenaged crush).

-The Sopranos: Used effectively in Season 4 between Carmela and Furio.
+Used effectively in Season 4 between Carmela and Furio.
 It ends painfully when Furio panics about his feelings for Carmela, due to the fact that she's The Boss's wife, and moves back to Italy.
 In the season finale, it becomes an important factor in Tony and Carmela's separation.

 And of course, Tony and Dr. Melfi, who knows him emotionally perhaps better than any other woman in the series—being his therapist and all.